Modeling Image-Caption Rating from Comparative Judgments: Discussion

 \section{Discussion}

-The experimental results reveal that comparative methods are more suitable for modeling human subjective judgment.
-The regression model is marginally better than the comparative model in terms of absolute correlation, but the difference becomes very small very quickly as the number of training samples is increased; hence, the comparative model is scalable and data-efficient.
-The comparative model is close to the regression baseline even though the amount of supervision is limited, which is a strong argument for the relative nature of the learning process rather than the use of explicit numeric scores.
+The experimental results revealed that comparative methods are more suitable for modeling human subjective judgment.
+The regression model is marginally better than the comparative model in terms of $\rho$, $r_s$, and $\tau_c$, but the differences are small.
+The comparative model is close to the regression baseline, even though the amount of supervision is limited, which is a strong argument for the relative nature of the learning process rather than the use of explicit numeric scores.

-One of the advantages of comparative learning is the efficiency of data annotation.
+One of the advantages of comparative learning is its efficiency in data annotation.
 It is often easier for humans to judge which of two samples is better than to assign precise scores to each sample.
-This makes pairwise comparisons not only cheaper to annotate but also more consistent, because they are less susceptible to rating scale bias and subjective fluctuations \cite{thurstone1927law}.
-Our human evaluation results are in line with this idea: pairwise comparisons led to almost perfect inter-rater agreement, whereas absolute ratings showed lower consistency even though they correlated quite well with the ground-truth trend.
-These results indicate that comparative judgments help to lower the cognitive load and also lessen the problem of rating-scale inconsistencies, thus they are a more appropriate choice for subjective caption evaluation.
+This makes comparative judgments not only cheaper to annotate but also more consistent because they are less susceptible to rating scale bias and subjective fluctuations~\cite{thurstone1927law}.
+Our human evaluation results are in line with this idea: comparative judgments led to almost perfect inter-rater agreement, whereas direct ratings showed lower consistency, even though they correlated quite well with the ground-truth trend.
+These results indicate that comparative judgments help lower cognitive load and lessen the problem of rating-scale inconsistencies; thus, they are a more appropriate choice for subjective caption evaluation.

-The results from the same-image comparison lead to the same conclusion.
-Although the inter-rater reliability in Task 3 was a bit lower than that in pairwise comparisons across different images, this was anticipated due to the dataset's nature.
+The results of the same-image comparison led to the same conclusion.
+Although the inter-rater reliability in Task 3 was slightly lower than that in pairwise comparisons across different images, this was anticipated because of the nature of the dataset.
 The majority of same-image caption pairs had very close ground-truth ratings (e.g., 4 vs. 5), which inherently made the differences more subtle.
-In spite of this, participants managed to achieve a high level of agreement (90\%), and the comparative model trained in this setting was able to maintain strong pairwise accuracy and stable correlation across runs.
-This is an indication that comparative supervision is still effective when the differences between captions are at a fine-grained level.
+Despite this, the participants managed to achieve a high level of agreement (90\%), and the comparative model trained in this setting was able to maintain a high accuracy and stable correlation across runs.
+This indicates that comparative supervision is still effective when the differences between captions are at a fine-grained level.